 8. Perfect square

-Like the egg drop, this is an onsite game that can be set up easily and isn’t so simple-minded or invasive that it will provoke resistance.
+Like the egg drop, this is a fun game that can be set up easily onsite and isn’t so simple-minded or invasive that it will provoke resistance.
 Your whole team stands in a circle, and you give them blindfolds to put on.
 You then hand them a rope with its ends tied together so that everyone is holding onto it.
 Then you ask them to move so that the rope forms a perfect square.
 Since no one can see, everyone will have to participate by thinking and speaking clearly in order to accomplish the task.

 9. Hobby clubs